Universal chaotic dynamics from Krylov space: The SYK model

-The SYK$_2$ model is a many-body model of $N/2$ free Dirac fermions filling random matrix single-particle energy levels.
-The model is integrable and non-chaotic.
-The many-body spectral density satisfies a Gaussian law.
-The levels have weak correlation and repulsion and its SFF has an exponential ramp instead of a linear ramp \cite{Winer:2020mdc}.
-The dimension of the Krylov space is $L=2^{N/2}$.
 We show the Lanczos coefficients, Krylov complexity, and transition probability at $\beta=0$ in Fig.~\ref{fig:SYK2} The Lanczos coefficients $b_n$ decrease faster than linearly for $n\ll L$ and $a_n=0$ due to the exact reversal symmetry of the spectrum.
 The transition probability exhibits the rise-slope-ramp-plateau behavior with a negligible ramp at finite $n$, a $n$-dependent plateau time $t_p$ and a common plateau value $1/L$.
 Due to the absent of a long ramp in the transition probability, the Krylov complexity does not have a peak.